 Remove any screws holding the roller assembly in place and remove that assembly.
-At this point there are two options; either replace the entire assembly or just the roller, with replacement of the entire assembly preferable as it is much simpler.
+At this point, there are two options: either replace the entire assembly or just the roller.
+(Replacement of the entire assembly is preferable, as it is much simpler.)
 Individual rollers are available, but will most likely require using a drill to drill out the rivet holding the current roller in place and fitting a new roller into the assembly.

 Whether buying either an entire assembly or just rollers, an exact replacement is necessary; while assemblies may well be similar they are very unlikely to actually work if not identical.
 Take the assembly to the store or use exact measurements to find a replacement.
 Replacement rollers may have a screw and nut arrangement to hold them in place instead of rivets; make sure that there is sufficient room for the screw and nut if you are replacing just the roller.
 In the example, a local home improvement store had both; a pair of rollers was $6 while two complete assemblies were only $7.
-The choice was obvious and two complete roller assemblies were purchased.
-Amazon offers many such roller assemblies and a few examples are shown below.
-There are many more, but make absolutely sure you are purchasing the correct assembly for your door.
+The choice was obvious, and two complete roller assemblies were purchased.
+Amazon offers many such roller assemblies, but it is important to make absolutely sure you are purchasing the correct assembly for your door.

 The door is re-installed the same way it came out: insert the door into the upper track and slide the bottom of the door over the lower track.
 The center of the door should line up on the section of track the roller rides on, but it can be moved later if you find during the roller adjustment phase that it isn't centered properly.

 The final step in the process is to adjust the door rollers.
-Using a screwdiver (probably a phillips type), turn the adjustment screw until the door itself is raised just slightly off the bottom track.
+Using a screwdriver (probably a Phillips type), turn the adjustment screw until the door itself is raised just slightly off the bottom track.
 As the adjustment screw is turned it pushes the actual roller wheel down which is what pushes the door up.

 This screw will probably be turned in a clockwise motion to move the roller down and the door up, but it may be necessary to turn it the other way depending on the assembly that fits your door.
 Expect the screw to turn quite easily for a few turns but then get considerably harder to turn as the roller comes into contact with the track and begins to raise the door.
 It may help to raise the door very slightly with a screwdriver or prybar as that will make it easier to turn the adjustment screw.
 Just don't raise it so far that the roller comes off the track and allows the bottom of the door to move sideways.